Opisek/mqtt-usb-led/README.md

 - Device name and ID

 ### Home Assistant
 The easiest way to enable Home Assistant integration is to configure automatic MQTT discovery.
-This way, you can simply add your device's control to your dashboard.
+This way, you can simply add your device to your dashboard.